mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 6 You are given advanced training in a specialist fi eld.
 Throw Education 10+ to gain any one skill of your choice at level 1.
 7 Life Event.
 Roll on the Life Events table (page 34).
-8 You learn something you shouldn’t have – a corporate secret, a political scandal – which you can profi t from illegally.
+8 You learn something you shouldn't have – a corporate secret, a political scandal – which you can profi t from illegally.
 If you choose to do so, then you gain a +1 DM to a Benefi t roll from this career and gain Streetwise 1, Deception 1 or a criminal Contact.
 If you refuse, you gain nothing.
 9 You are rewarded for your diligence or cunning.
 Gain a +2 DM to your next Advancement check.